marcin-bo/iOS-Programming-Notes/Dispatch Queues/Dispatch Queues.md

 # Global Concurrent Queues <a name="global_concurrent_queues"></a>

 - System provided.
-- Concurent.
+- **Concurent**.
 - Do not use Main Thread (with one exception).
-    - Task may run in the main thread when you use sync in GCD.
+    - However, the task may run in the main thread when you use sync in GCD.
+        - When the system determines that there are no available threads to handle the task on the global queue.
+        - When the task submitted to the global queue is very small and quick to execute.
+        - To avoid that, use `DispatchQueue.global(qos: .background)`.
+This results in running the task on a background thread.
-- Priorities are decided through QoS:
+- Priorities are decided through QoS (4 main types, two special types):
-    - User-interactive - UI update, animations.
+    - **User-interactive** - UI updates, immediate results.
-    - User-initiated - immediate results, data required for seamless user experience.
+    - **User-initiated** - initiated by a user, when the user is waiting for results, data required for seamless user experience.
-    - Default - falls between user-initiated and utility.
+    - **Default** (special type of QoS) - falls between user-initiated and utility.
-    - Utility - long running tasks, user is aware of the progress (there is a progress bar visible to the user).
+    - **Utility** - long running tasks, user is aware of the progress (there is a progress bar visible to the user).
-    - Background - not visible to user, user is not aware of the task (prefetching, backup).
+    - **Background** - not visible to user, user is not aware of the task (prefetching, backup, maintenance).
-    - Unspecified - the lowest priority.
+    - **Unspecified** (special type of QoS) - the lowest priority.
+- Optimally, use QoS level of utility or lower at least 90% of the time when user activity is not occurring.

 ```swift
 DispatchQueue.global().async { }